-The naturally high water content and vitamin C in cucumbers are perfect not only for nourishing the skin, but for reducing tan lines, too.
-Cut a cucumber into slices, puree it into a paste, and leave on the affected area for twenty minutes before washing off.
+The naturally high water content and vitamin C in cucumbers are perfect not only for nourishing the skin, but also for reducing tan lines.
+Cut a cucumber into slices, purée it into a paste, and leave on the affected area for 20 minutes before washing off.

 Just as a potato can heal a gnarly sunburn, it can also help with tan lines.
 Slice a raw potato and place the slice (or slices) where needed, and leave on for 15 minutes.